All Products

 GenerationParam param = GenerationParam.builder()

-// System.getenv indicates that the API key is obtained from the environment variable.
-If no environment variable is configured, replace the following line with: api_key="sk-xxx" by using your Alibaba Cloud Model Studio API Key.
+// System.getenv retrieves the API key from an environment variable.
+If you have not configured the environment variable, replace the following line with .apiKey("sk-xxx") and use your API key from Alibaba Cloud Model Studio.

 .apiKey(System.getenv("DASHSCOPE_API_KEY"))